kroeke30/kroeke30.github.io/index.md

 **Application Developer**
 [Pollard Banknote](https://www.pollardbanknote.com/), January 2020 – May 2020
-- Developed engaging 2D web games and websites both independently and in collaboration with team members.
+- Developed engaging 2D web games in JavaScript using the Cocos2d framework.
+- Collaborated with team members using Sourcetree, Bitbucket, and Jira.
 - Maintained clean and organized code in all projects I worked on to avoid introducing bugs and improve readability.
 - Wrote and reviewed technical documents to ensure that procedures were easily understood and followed.
 - Upgraded code from PHP 5 to PHP 7 and conducted thorough testing.